 A mysterious aspect of the story is the absence of references to the stone shelter shed at Rawsons Pass, both in the newspaper reports of the time or in the subsequent articles describing the event.
 A solitary reference was made of it in The Argus of 18th August: "Mr Clement Wragge, meteorologist, once had a hut on the very crest [Wragges Observatory], quite close to the cairn, but it was burnt, I think, some years ago.
 The only shelter is a Government hut, and it is the most cheerless structure of its kind I have ever looked into.
 There is no floor, for instance, and the ground within seems never to dry.
-Those, at least, were the conditions when I was there."95
+Those, at least, were the conditions when I was there."97

 Constructed in 1908, this little stone shed with an iron roof and dirt floor, was depicted in photographs of the time - indeed the 1928 Australian Ski Yearbook, published only a few months before the tragedy.
+Intended for summer use, it appears to have been partially buried during most winters and there is only one report (from 1913) of it ever being used by a skiing party: "The shelter hut was swallowed up in fog . . standing like a miniature fort, entrenched, with a moat and rampart of snow.
+The door was open, and snow lay inside in places two or three feet deep . .
+Fortunately there was wood, an axe, and a billy.
+With perseverance a fire was lighted, and hot tea rewarded our efforts.
+Refreshed and rested we set out for the summit, which we reached after an easy climb in about half an hour following the track."98

-Intended for summer use, it appears to have been mostly buried by snow during the winters and there are no reports of it being used by skiing parties.
-By the late 1920s the shed may have been in a partly ruined state, filled with snow and ice, and would have likely required some digging to get inside through the doorway or under some loose roofing iron.
+By the late 1920s the shed may have been in a partly ruined state, filled with snow and ice, and gaining entry would have required digging to get inside through the doorway or perhaps squeezing under some loose roofing iron.